rsyncOSX/RsyncUI/phase4.md

 ### A. Loading the same log store from multiple entry points

-These all perform the same domain step: read persisted log records for a profile, restricted to valid task IDs.
+Before the refactor, these entry points all performed the same domain step: read persisted log records for a profile, restricted to valid task IDs.

 - `Logging.create(...)` loads the store during scheduled log insertion (`Logging.swift:32-50`).
 - `LogRecordsTabView.loadInitialLogs()` loads it for the log table (`LogRecordsTabView.swift:163-172`).